 If you're going to college.
 Serious illnesses — like meningitis — can spread easily in dorms and other college settings.
 So many schools require students to be immunized.
 Check with your school about which vaccines you need.

 If you're traveling abroad.
-You may need protection against illnesses that are rare or nonexistent in the United States, like malaria.
+You may need protection against illnesses that are rare or nonexistent in the United States.
 Call your doctor or student health center to find out what vaccines you need.

 If you have other health issues.
 Vaccines can help people with weakened immune systems.
 If you have a health condition (e.g., HIV, cancer, or asthma that requires you to take steroids), ask your doc which vaccines you need.